mfakhir26/BCG-Customer-Churn-Analysis/README.md

 ### 3. Model Training and Evaluation
 - Built and evaluated a Random Forest classifier to predict customer churn.
 - Chose Random Forest for its robustness, ability to handle both numerical and categorical variables, and built-in feature importance metrics.
-- Evaluated model performance using accuracy, precision, recall, F1-score.
+- Evaluated model performance using accuracy, precision, recall.
 - Learnt about confusion matrix and how to use it to check model evaluation.
 - Determined the importance of the features within the model.